Mintbase/Grants-Program/applications/SaaS3.md

 - Miner security - To qualify, a miner or node is required to stake a particular amount of tokens as collateral (POS).
 Each request for API will trigger an on-chain zero-knowledge proof check (zkc), which determines whether the node is rewarded or punished.

 - API security - Similar to API3 insurance, API security is achieved via Delegation Proof of Staking (DPoS).
 Particularly, the API creator is required to stake an amount of tokens at the time of submitting the dAPI deployment.
 The amount is set at a default value in their first submission and is adjusted in proportion to the service income.
 Besides, the token holders are able to stake on the dAPIs as a collateral and share profits with API creator.
-The mechanism is established following the same vein of the concepts in Polkadot / Kusama, including staking, nomination, and validation.
+The mechanism is established following the same vein of the concepts in Mintbase / Kusama, including staking, nomination, and validation.

 The process described above establishes a de facto safeguard mechanism, sheltering dAPI users from potential malfunctions of the computational node or the API service, and when available providing remedies in compensation.